icpc/ccs-specs/Contest_Control_System_Requirements.md

 The CCS must allow updating of configuration data without restarting or stopping the CCS.

-The CCS must support the ability to create and save an updated contest.json file upon request.

 ## Admin Interface

 This section describes all the required capabilities for users